fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

-After it, you will have the references added to each project, as following:
+After this, you will have the references added to each project, as following: